 Did you know Canada is one of the largest exporters of red meat in the entire world?
 Our country’s beef sector produces about 1.55 million tonnes of beef annually and generates an estimated 228,000 jobs.
 Plenty of our own beef at The Butcher Shoppe comes from Canada.
 So buying local beef ought to be more than possible, wherever you’re located in Canada.

-As much as we’d like to eat A5 Wagyu Beef every night, it’s not exactly cost effective—especially for people with large families.
-On average, grass-fed beef is about $2 to $3 more expensive per pound than grain-fed.
+As much as we’d like to eat Wagyu Beef every night, it’s not exactly cost effective—especially for people with large families.
+On average, grass-fed beef is about $2 to $3 more expensive per pound than grain-fed beef.
 This is mostly due to the time it takes to fully raise cows on a grass diet alone.
 Generally, it takes a whole year longer to raise grass-fed cattle, which in turn increases costs of food and labor for the farmers.

-In Conclusion, Who You Buy Beef From Might Matter Most
+Whether You Choose Grass-Fed or Grain-Fed, Who You Buy Beef From Might Matter Most

 There are plenty of factors to consider when it comes to choosing between grass-fed and grain-fed beef.
 Both options offer their own unique advantages and disadvantages pertaining to cost, flavor, quality, environmental impact, and more.
 In the end, it all boils down to your personal wants, needs, and preferences.